clustermin/fastcron/src/content/docs/docs/faq.md

 ### What happens when my account expires?
 Premium accounts will be downgraded to the free plan.
-If you have more cronjobs than the free plan limit, some cronjobs will be disabled.
+If you have more cron jobs than the free plan limit, some cron jobs will be disabled.

 Free accounts don't expire.